IvanDuhov/InternetSecurities/README.md

 - CreateStory(News story) - adds a new story to the database.
 - UpdateStory(int id, News story) - edits an already existing story in the database.
 - DeleteStory(int id) - deletes a story from the database.
+- SearchForStoriesByKeyWord(string keyword) - retrieves all stories from the database that contains the keyword either in their title or in their body.

 All actions concerning the database are going through a NewService so the API controller itself doesn't handle any database operations.